Javiertries2code/Pushswap/README.md

 # Pushswap
 Test
+Thing working, i gotta organize the num validation, not repeating number, etc

+Have a look to create free, doesnt link to exiting() for some reason

+doesnt link with this one neither throws this error continiously home/havr/Desktop/Push_swap/Push/main.c:31: undefined reference to `val_split'

+library seems to be fine, as make file is

 Organizing idea
 a**rgv -> send to validate as a doublepointer, cause Split will returna double pointer as well.